 In our home, our laundry room is in the basement.
 To streamline my system, I prefer to fold clothes on a table we have set up nearby.

 Since I wash all clothes by the person, I can easily fold things and put them right back into that person’s hamper.
 Our boys come down, grab their hamper taking it up to their rooms to be put away.

 any hanging items, these clothes are hung up in our basement on colored hangers that match their color.
 This makes it easy for them to see what items are theirs.

 If you have kids that play sports or wear a uniform to work, this tip will really help you out.

-When I do laundry I know these are the things that need my attention first.
-I will soak or spray any stains and wash those items first to make sure they are done on time.
+When I do laundry, I know these are the things that need my attention first.
+I will soak or spray any stains and wash those items first to ensure they are done on time.

 If our kids do not get “need it now” clothes on the washer and instead allow them to stay buried in their hamper, they may not get washed in time.
 They will have to find a plan B if they forget.

 Giving your kids more responsibility will not only help you, but it will teach them as well.
 A dirty uniform will not end the world but will instead be a reminder of how they need to take responsibility for their things.

 Next, let’s look at our family laundry system.
 I hope you find a few helpful tips that will cut down on how much time you spend washing clothes.

 My system is simple.
 I do laundry every single day.
 It’s part of my morning routine and it is just another way to keep the running of our home more streamlined and less stressful.